Skip to the main content.

 • The English Section focuses more on grammar and punctuation.
 By learning the rules of the following topics, you should see an increase in your score:

-• The Math Section tests a wider variety of Algebra I, Geometry, Statistics, and Algebra II skills, but the depth of knowledge for each skill is not as demanding
+• The Math Section tests a variety of Algebra I, Geometry, Statistics, and Algebra II skills

 • Although the last 10 questions out of 60 are the most difficult and may test trigonometry, logarithms, and matrices, most students only need to focus on the first 50 questions to do well on the test